-On the issue of the PDDRP, I would like to stress that the process of implementing such a dispute resolution model has not been discussed to the extent that other trademark protection mechanisms have and there are some crucial questions that are still awaiting answers.
+On the issue of the PDDRP, we feel that the process of implementing such a process has not been discussed to the extent that other trademark protection mechanisms have and there are some crucial questions that are still awaiting answers.
 The PDDRP has not been part of the same consultation process as compared to the Trademark Clearinghouse and the URS; rather, it was a proposal submitted by the Implementation Recommendation Team (IRT), it was not part of the STI's mandate and, therefore, it is not part of ICANN's multi-stakeholder model.

-One of the most important issues concerning the PDDRP, which is also of great concern, is the following: Considering that a PDDRP action is successful and that the ultimate sanction is imposed upon a Registry, i.e. its termination, what will be the processes allowing Registrants to vindicate their rights?
+One of the most important issues concerning the PDDRP, which is also of great concern, is the following: Considering that a PDDRP action is successful and that the ultimate sanction is imposed upon a Registry, i.e. the termination of a Registry, what will be the processes allowing Registrants to vindicate their rights?
 How do ICANN and the PDDRP envision that the rights of legitimate Registrants will be secured?
 What mechanisms are in place?
-What about the future of Registrars?
-We believe that failure to provide sufficient answers to this question indicates that the PDDRP is pre-mature and should not be adopted.
+We believe that failure to provide sufficient answers to this question indicates that the PDDRP is, as we fear, pre-mature and should not be adopted.

-Turning on the more substantive issues of the PDDRP, my concerns are the following:
+Turning on the more substantive issues of the PDDRP, our concerns are the following:

-➤ Paragraph 3 "Language" states: "The language of all submissions and proceedings under the procedure will be English".
+- Paragraph 3 "Language" states: "The language of all submissions and proceedings under the procedure will be English".
 This is too unfriendly and there is simply no justification why the language of the proceedings should be conducted in English, especially within ICANN's multi-cultural and multi-language framework.
 What about IDN Registry Operators?
 What about Registry Operators in the developing world?
 ICANN should be striving towards creating procedures that are welcoming to all its participants and this achieves completely the contrary.
-I urge you to remove this rule and expand the availability of languages.

-➤ Paragraph 5 "Standing" states: "The mandatory administrative proceeding will commence when a third-party complainant ("Complainant") has filed a Complaint with a Provider asserting that the Complainant is a trademark holder (which may include either registered or unregistered marks as defined below) claiming that [...]".
+We urge ICANN to remove this rule, by expanding the language of submissions and proceedings to include more languages. - Paragraph 5 "Standing" states: "The mandatory administrative proceeding will commence when a third-party complainant ("Complainant") has filed a Complaint with a Provider asserting that the Complainant is a trademark holder (which may include either registered or unregistered marks as defined below) claiming that [...]".
+Although in the Trademark Clearinghouse there is distinction between registered and unregistered marks (in the latter case allowing only common law court-validated marks), in the context of the PDDRP such a distinction is not made.
+We would like to draw to ICANN's